-At the meeting with the Pastor Selection Committee on Friday the details of a potential call were discussed, including what the prospective pastor would like included in the terms and conditions Many call.
-We also had some very informative and helpful information from retired pastors in our church as well as our director manufacture of the Brevard Baptist Association and other active manufacture in the area as sources available to us as we developed conditions of call which the candidate could accept.
+At the meeting with the Pastor Selection Committee on Friday the details of a potential call were discussed, including what the prospective pastor would like included in the terms and conditions of any call.
+We also had some very informative and helpful information from retired pastors in our church as well as our director of missions of the Brevard Baptist Association and other active pastors in the area as sources available to us as we developed conditions of call which the candidate could accept.

-After that weekend we subsequently continued the prayer and

-a special called business meeting on March 14th, three days after in had visited with us, the Pastor Selection Committee brought the • Wednesday business meeting.
-The reason it was to be done at the ############ business meeting is that while we did not anticipate there mild be opposition to the call of this man because reception was so will remelved for him and his wife and we knew the Holy Spirit was in that it, but some of the members felt that some of the terms of Hill ware subject to discussion by the congregation.
-So the mission huminess meeting that Wednesday night allowed the discussion if the terms which were to be separate and apart from the issue of "The call was to be voted on at a special business meeting on minday morning on March the 18th after the regular church service. ## the recommendations of the special-called business meeting with automitted.
-It included giving the pastor the full pastoral I make deemed wise.
-That for time away from the church field, the with would receive fourteen (14) days for the first two years and the marker twenty-one (21) days vacation per year.
-That we would in promitted and encouraged to attend the State Convention, the
+After that weekend we subsequently continued the prayer and at a special called business meeting on March 14th, three days after he had visited with us, the Pastor Selection Committee brought the recommended conditions for call to the congregation of the church at a Wednesday business meeting.
+The reason it was to be done at the Wednesday business meeting is that while we did not anticipate there would be opposition to the call of this man because reception was so well received for him and his wife and we knew the Holy Spirit was behind it, but some of the members felt that some of the terms of this call were subject to discussion by the congregation.
+So the special business meeting that Wednesday night allowed the discussion of the forms which were to be separate and apart from the issue of call.
+The call was to be voted on at a special business meeting on a Sunday morning on March the 18th after the regular church service.

-Southern Baptist Convention and Evangelistic Conferences at actual expenses for the pastor and his wife both.
-That he would be permitted to conduct revivals out-side the church for other churches, so long as it didnot exceed two (2) weeks per year.
+So the recommendations of the special-called business meeting were submitted.
+It included giving the pastor the full pastoral responsibilities for staff and lay leadership as the church and pastor deemed wise.
+That for time away from the church field, the pastor would receive fourteen (14) days for the first two years and thereafter twenty-one (21) days' vacation per year.
+That we would be permitted and encouraged to attend the State Convention, the Southern Baptist Convention and Evangelistic Conferences at actual expenses for the pastor and his wife both.
+The he would be permitted to conduct revivals out-side the church for other churches, so long as it did not exceed two (2) weeks per year.
 That we encouraged his continuing education by providing time off of up to four (4) weeks per year.
-That the only limitation would be that the total time away not exceed seven (7) Sunday's per year for the first two years and eight (8) Sunday's per year thereafter.
+That the only limitation would be that the total time away not exceed seven (7) Sundays per year for the first two years and eight (8) Sundays per year thereafter.
 The compensation package included \$24,000 annually, which was an increase of what he was receiving at his present church, and was about \$3,300 more than we had been paying our previous pastor.
 The church agreed to provide a loan up to \$8,000 interest free for Dr. Thomas to purchase a home.
 All moving costs were to be paid by the church.